 There are 3 special units in the game, an addition compared to the 1979 Legionnaire :

 - Pikemen, strong in defense, weak in attack.
-They are actually very useful,
+They are very useful,

 - Cavalry, the opposite and also about twice as fast as other units.
-Problem : there is no facing in this game, and the AI attacks whatever is in range, so you cannot charge the enemy in its back, and when you are one tile away from the enemy with your cavalry, the enemy will attack you and exploit your cavalry’s pathetic defense.
+Problem: there is no facing in this game, and the AI attacks whatever is in range, so you cannot charge the enemy in its back, and when you are one tile away from the enemy with your cavalry, the enemy will attack you and exploit your cavalry’s pathetic defence.